thriveweb/great-start-elc/content/centres/mildura-central.md

       of childcare.
 The childcare subsidies help eligible families reduce their weekly payments and make childcare more affordable.
 To find out more information about childcare subsidies, please contact the Family Assistant Office on 13 61 50 or see their website.
     title: Childcare Subsidies
 ---

-We only have a maximum of 50 children attending the centre each day across four classrooms; this provides opportunities for educators, parents and children to develop close relationships.
+Mildura Central Early Learning Centre is located in the Mildura CBD area, being convenient for all families in the community.
 We offer care to all age groups from as young as six weeks up to school age.
 We are open every day from Monday to Friday, except for public holidays.

+Channelling a world-class Reggio Emilia approach, we provide beautiful, nature-inspired spaces, a supportive co-learning approach and degree-qualified teachers, to best stimulate a lifelong love of learning, exploration and discovery.

-We pride ourselves on having the best curriculum and education programs which is supported by having experienced and knowledgeable early childhood professional educators.
+We pride ourselves on having the best curriculum and education programs and this is supported by having experienced and knowledgeable early childhood professional educators.
 We offer an Approved Kindergarten Program delivered by a teacher with a bachelor’s degree.
-We have received the highest rating and recognition for our Educational Programs – Exceeding NQS in all seven quality areas.
+We have received the highest rating and recognition for our Educational Programs.

+#### Education

 We understand the importance of education and believe that childhood is a unique time of life which should be valued and enjoyed.
 We recognise that early childhood is a time when foundations are laid for future health, learning and wellbeing.
 We use a Reggio Emilia inspired approach to meet the objectives outlined in the National and Victorian Early Years Learning and Development Frameworks; including emphasis on literacy, numeracy, music and movement and social development.

+#### Centre

-At East Malvern Early Learning Centre, we provide an environment where both children and families feel safe, secure and supported.
+At Mildura Central Early Learning Centre, we provide an environment where both children and families feel safe, secure and supported.
 A place where partnerships and friendships can be formed and maintained, where trust and credibility can be built upon and upheld, and lines of communication are always open and valued.

-#### Outdoor
+#### Outside

-Our outdoor play space stimulates children's imagination, creativity, exploration, discovery, engagement and a sense of wonder.
-We have created sensory gardens, mud kitchens, herb and vegetable gardens, natural materials and magical play spaces.
+Outside, our playground areas are a balance of natural and manmade elements and play surfaces – with sandpits, worm farm, vegetable patch, water tank, mud kitchen, bike path, gardens, a stage, cubbyhouse and lots of shade.
 We have carefully designed and planned spaces to encourage a stronger understanding of the environment and sustainability – while giving children the scope to explore, play and let their imaginations roam.
+Our cook freshly prepares and serves warm meals and snacks on the premises, taking into consideration any special dietary requirements.
+Our qualified and trained staff implement a developmental program that enhances and challenges each child's individual learning and promotes a safe and happy environment.

 #### Team

 We believe that we are only as great as our people.
 Our team of educators are well trained, knowledgeable, trust worthy and above all else, their level of commitment to the wellbeing of children is second to none.
-All our educator’s hold formal qualifications; including bachelor degrees, advance diplomas, diplomas and certificate III in early childhood.
+All our educator hold formal qualifications; including bachelor degrees, advance diplomas, diplomas and certificate III in early childhood.
 All our educators hold Working With Children Checks and have current first aid and CPR certificates.

-#### Diet

-Our cook freshly prepares and serves warm meals and snacks on the premises, taking into consideration any special dietary requirements.

-#### Environment

-Our qualified and trained educators implement an educational program that enhances and challenges each child's individual learning and promotes a safe and happy environment.

-#### Centre

-We are open every day from Monday to Friday, except for public holidays.
-Educators attend regular professional development and training to allow them to deliver best practice educational programs for your children.
+Our educators attend regular professional development and training to allow them to deliver best practices educational programs for your children.

 ---